how much money does 1 million YouTube views make

 First, YouTube Pay - How is it based on?

-The straight answer to this question is: Yes, YouTube does pay for its creators, not per video view but per ad view on the video.
-So, each time someone watches or clicks on the ad that google places in your video, you will get paid.
+The straight answer for this question is: Yes, YouTube pays for its creators not per video view but per ad view on the channel.
+So, each time if someone watches or clicks on the ad that google places in your video, you will get paid.

 So, the right question to ask is not “How much money does 1 million video views make,” it should be “How much money does 1 million ad views make?”